-We will also assess each site using the Washington Wetland Rating System and Washington’s Ecological Integrity Assessment.
+We also assessed each site using the Washington Wetland Rating System and Washington’s Ecological Integrity Assessment.
 The application of these rapid wetland assessments will allow Washington’s wetland program collaborators to further understand the results from the assessments and to calibrate the information the assessments provide.
 This opportunity also corresponds with goals and actions identified in Washington’s Wetlands Program Plan and draft Monitoring and Assessment Strategy.

 Background on the survey